genesist45/genesist45/README.md

 ## 💫 About Me :
-- 🎓 I'm a 3rd-year student pursuing a Bachelor of Science in Information Technology.
+-  I'm a 3rd-year student pursuing a Bachelor of Science in Information Technology.
-- 💬 I'm focused on learning and improving in areas such as backend development.
+-  I’m currently learning & building in Full-Stack Apps.
-- 🤝 I'm looking forward in collaborating on any future projects.
+-  I'm looking forward in collaborating on any future projects.
+-  All of my projects are available here soon.

 ## 📚 Currently Learning :
 <div style="display: flex; flex-direction: column; align-items: center;">